turingschool/front-end-curriculum/projects/dog-party-js-edition.md

 #### Step 1

 Start by building the HTML and using semantic tags to create a clean structure for your page.
+Work to craft your HTML according to the [Turing HTML Style Guide](https://github.com/turingschool-examples/html)

 #### Step 2

 Style your site using CSS -- aim to get it as visually close to the comp as possible.
+Work to craft your CSS according to the [Turing CSS Style Guide](https://github.com/turingschool-examples/css)

 #### Step 3